GopinathV-1/django-student-management-sytem-/USER-STORIES.md

    * As a student *ISBAT register.
 (Sign Up)
    * As a student *ISBAT login.
 (Authentication)
    * As a student *ISBAT update profile.
-   * As a student *ISBAT view in-charge teachers.
-   * As a teacher *ISBAT create assignment post.
+   * As a Admin *ISBAT create assignment post.
-   * As a teacher *ISBAT delete my own assignment post.
+   * As a Admin *ISBAT delete my own assignment post.
-   * As a teacher *ISBAT update my assignment post.
+   * As a Admin *ISBAT update my assignment post.
-   * As a teacher *ISBAT list student.
+   * As a Admin *ISBAT list student.
-   * As a teacher *ISBAT delete and create student.
+   * As a Admin *ISBAT delete and create student.
    * As a student *ISBAT see an error page if I enter a wrong URL.
 (Error Handling)

 #### Bonus:

    * As a student *ISBAT search any text.
 (Full-text  Search)
-   * As a teacher *ISBAT search any text.
+   * As a Admin *ISBAT search any text.
 (Full-text Search)

 \* ISBAT = I should be able to.